Evan-Bertis-Sample/raxel/docs/w25-report/report.md

 - The implementation of a basic memory allocator that is used throughout the engine.
 - The creation of a command line interface that allows for easy building and running of the engine, and for the creation of new projects.

+The report mainly aims to highlight some of the challenges faced during development, the techniques used, and design decisions made.
+It also aims to provide a high-level overview of the engine, and to provide a demonstration of the engine in action.
+It isn't overly formal/comprhensive of *everything* that was done, but it does cover the most important parts of the engine.

 # Table of Contents

 - [Engine](#engine)